teusink/Home-Security-by-OS-Hardening/README.md

 From a Graphical User Interface (GUI) perspective I will touch every relevant setting.
 Whenever there is a mention of, for instance, [[hklm-cis-level1]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/registry/hklm-cis-level1.reg) then you can also set the setting through the use of the Windows Registry.

+- HKLM stands for HKEY_LOCAL_MACHINE.
+It's about settings that are applied system wide.
+Adding it once to a system is enough.
+- HKCU stands for HKEY_CURRENT_USER.
+It's about settings that are applied per user.
+These needs to be added per user.

 # Control Panel

 These are the settings that are done through the use of the Control Panel.
 Set it's view to `Large icons` to better see all options.